flipcoder/singlefile/README.md

 # Usage

 Create one file in its own folder.
-You can use either javascript or livescript (coffeescript support is still in the works).
+This example will use livescript.

 First, put a singlefile shebang line.
 This allows file execution on Linux and Mac: